aws/karpenter-provider-aws/docs/aws/README.md

 ```

 ### Create a Cluster
-Skip this step if you already have a cluster.
+Note: If you already have a cluster with version 1.19 or above, you may need to manually tag your subnets for Karpenter to work [detailed here](https://github.com/awslabs/karpenter/issues/404#issuecomment-845283904).

+If your cluster version is 1.18 or below, you can skip this step.
 ```bash
 eksctl create cluster \
 --name ${CLUSTER_NAME} \